Cannon Brawl

 Sound 9

-Cannon Brawl is an extremely addictive title that manages to blend together several genres without making any compromises.
-The action is fast paced, but strategic thinking is rewarded and the balance is also very good.
-While the Adventure mode isn’t very long, the AI battles and multiplayer modes will keep you coming back for more.
-If you are looking for an entertaining title to play against friends, either online or local, Cannon Brawl should be high on your wishlist.
+Cannon Brawl is a highly addictive title that blends several genres without making any compromises.
+The action is fast-paced, but strategic thinking is rewarded, and the balance is also very good.
+While the Adventure mode is brief, the AI battles and multiplayer modes will keep you returning for more.
+Cannon Brawl should be high on your wishlist if you want an entertaining title to play against friends, either online or locally.

-Sound: A decent soundtrack and good sound effects
+Sound: The game features a decent soundtrack and good sound effects

 Summary 9.0 Outstanding